jonascholz99/SplatStudio/README.md

 # Splat Studio

-Dieser Gaussian Splatting Editor entstammt aus einer Masterarbeit mit dem Titel "DimSplat.
+This Gaussian Splatting Editor is derived from a master's thesis titled "DimSplat.
 Development of a Diminished Reality Prototype with Gaussian Splats for Mobile Augmented Reality Applications".
-Dabei baut er auf einer modifizierten Variante des `gsplat.js` Frameworks von Dylan Ebert ([Github](https://github.com/huggingface/gsplat.js/tree/main)) auf.
+It is based on a modified version of the `gsplat.js` framework by Dylan Ebert ([Github](https://github.com/huggingface/gsplat.js/tree/main)).

-Dieser Editor dient dem Testen der Funktionen aus dem im Rahmen der Arbeit umgebauten Framework, welches [hier](https://github.com/jonascholz99/gaussian-splatting) zu finden ist.
-Der Editor bietet folgende Funktionen:
+This editor serves to test the functions of the framework modified in the context of the thesis, which can be found [here](https://github.com/jonascholz99/gaussian-splatting).
+The editor offers the following functions:

-## Funktionen
+## Functions

 ### SPLAT Actions

-1. Reset
+1. **Reset**
-    - Setzt alle Änderungen zurück und stellt den Ausgangszustand wieder her.
+    - Resets all changes and restores the initial state.

-2. Select all
+2. **Select all**
-    - Wählt alle Splats aus.
+    - Selects all splats.

-3. Select none
+3. **Select none**
-    - Hebt die Auswahl aller Splats auf.
+    - Deselects all splats.

-4. Invert Selection
+4. **Invert Selection**
-    - Kehrt die aktuelle Auswahl der Splats um.
+    - Inverts the current selection of splats.

-5. Show all
+5. **Show all**
-    - Zeigt alle Splats an.
+    - Displays all splats.

-6. Show none
+6. **Show none**
-    - Blendet alle Splats aus.
+    - Hides all splats.

-7. Render only selected
+7. **Render only selected**
-    - Rendert nur die ausgewählten Splats.
+    - Renders only the selected splats.

-8. Render except selected
+8. **Render except selected**
-    - Rendert alle Splats außer den ausgewählten.
+    - Renders all splats except the selected ones.

-9. Show center of selected splats
+9. **Show center of selected splats**
-    - Zeigt das Zentrum der ausgewählten Splats an.
+    - Displays the center of the selected splats.

 ### DR Simulation
-Simuliert eine DR-Erfahrung, bei der bestimmte Bereiche der Splats hervorgehoben oder maskiert werden können.
+Simulates a diminished reality (DR) experience where certain areas of the splats can be highlighted or masked.

 ### Visualise Octree
-Visualisiert die Octree-Struktur, die zur Organisation der Splats verwendet wird.
+Visualizes the octree structure used to organize the splats.

-### Select Splats per index
+### Select Splats per Index
-Wählt eine bestimmte Anzahl von Splats basierend auf ihrem Index aus.
-Die Anzahl der auszuwählenden Splats kann über ein Eingabefeld angegeben werden.
+Selects a specific number of splats based on their index.
+The number of splats to be selected can be specified via an input field.

 ### Select Splats per Layer
-Ermöglicht die Auswahl einer Achse (X, Y oder Z), entlang der die Splats ausgewählt werden sollen.
+Allows selection of an axis (X, Y, or Z) along which the splats should be selected.

 ### Select per Cube

-Wählt die Splats aus, die innerhalb des angegebenen Würfels liegen.
+Selects the splats that lie within the specified cube.

 ### Select Splats Camera Frustum

-Wählt die Splats aus, die innerhalb des aktuellen Sichtfelds der Kamera liegen.
+Selects the splats that are within the current camera view frustum.

-### Set transparency
+### Set Transparency

-Stellt die Transparenz der Splats auf den über den Schieberegler angegebenen Wert ein.
+Sets the transparency of the splats to the value specified by the slider.

-### Weitere Funktionen
+### Additional Functions

-Der Editor enthält zusätzliche Funktionen zur Auswahl und Bearbeitung von Splats, zur Steuerung der Anzeige und zur Durchführung verschiedener Aktionen innerhalb der 3D-Szene.
+The editor includes additional functions for selecting and editing splats, controlling the display, and performing various actions within the 3D scene.

-Für eine detaillierte Übersicht und Beispiele siehe den vollständigen Code im Repository.
+For a detailed overview and examples, see the full code in the repository.